 Nicholas Alahverdian was tortured by the Rhode Island government for political activism.
-Some RI state officials continue to try to destroy his life to this very day.

 The initial news about the Nicholas Alahverdian story

 If you haven’t seen it, watch this video: https://www.youtube.com/watch?v=vnYCsZg-FdY

 A Survivor Tells the Story of Kid-dumping — The Providence Journal — 2002 (Alahverdian was 15 and working at the Rhode Island State House at the time of the interview)

 Nicholas Alahverdian started working for the Rhode Island General Assembly.
 He was assigned as a legislative page and then was promoted to legislative aide by Rep. Gordon D. Fox and (now Congressman) David N. Cicilline.
 He began to appear at the State House with bruises and cuts because he was being beaten in group homes and foster homes.

 The state legislators tried to act, but once Chief Judge Jeremiah Jeremiah and Governor Donald Carcieri considered him a publicity threat, it was time for him to be exiled hundreds of miles from Rhode Island — to Nebraska and Florida — where he could contact no one.
 Alahverdian couldn’t attend school, participate in debate club or sports, or attend prom.
 Instead, he was beaten, tortured, raped, and overmedicated in two out-of-state placements that were shut down by their own states for abuse and neglect.

 Read the lawsuit first — it demonstrates that Rhode Island officials knew Nicholas Alahverdian was a publicity threat.